awsdocs/aws-appconfig-user-guide/doc_source/working-with-appconfig-extensions-about-jira.md

 1. In the **Configuration profile ID** field, enter the name of the AWS AppConfig configuration profile for your feature flag\.

-1. In the **Access key ID** and **Secret key** fields, enter the credentials you copied in [Task 2: Create an IAM user for AWS AppConfig and Jira integration](#working-with-appconfig-extensions-about-jira-permissions-user)\.
+1. In the **Access key ID** and **Secret key** fields, enter the credentials you copied in [Task 2: Create a user for AWS AppConfig and Jira integration](#working-with-appconfig-extensions-about-jira-permissions-user)\.
 Optionally, you can also specify a session token\.

 1. Choose **Submit**\.